leifos-gmbh/ILIAS/src/API/README.md

 ## Implementing the API

 ### Adding a top level domain component
-The top level domains need to add their main command factory to `src/API/API.php` and the corresponing interface.
+The top level domains need to add their main command factory to `src/API/API.php` and the corresponding interface.

 All other code goes to your component and should use a namespace `ILIAS\API\ComponentName`, e.g. `namespace ILIAS\API\Course;`.